dangtuanhuy/assembla-to-jira-migration/README.md

 Do you require assistance with the migration or need some new functionality that is not yet part of this package?

-No worried, I can certainly help you out.
+No worries, I can certainly help you out.

 Feel free to contact me!